hokiespurs/velodyne-copter/README.md

 # velodyne-copter
-data processing for the velodyne copter
+Data processing and documentation for the velodyne copter